Implementing real polyhedral homotopy: Real polyhedral homotopy implementation

 \begin{leftbar}

 \end{leftbar}

 When the option \texttt{Certification} is set to \texttt{true}, two extra steps are done in $\texttt{rph\_track}$.
 First, it certifies the real start solutions of a binomial system in $B$ are true solutions to $B$, which provides the real root count of $F=0$.
-For the second additional step, the numerical approximations for solutions for $F$ produced by the real polyhedral homotopy tracking are certified using Krawczyk's method.
+For the second additional step, the numerical approximations for solutions \kisun{of} $F$ produced by the real polyhedral homotopy tracking are certified using the Krawczyk method.
 The certification relies on \texttt{certify} in \texttt{HomotopyContinuation.jl} with details found in \cite{breiding2020certifying}.